Vladimir Dzhanibekov: Biography

-After leaving the cosmonaut program in 1986, he became involved in politics.
+In 1985 he was promoted to the rank of major general.
+After retiring from the cosmonaut program in 1986, he became involved in politics.
 He was the Deputy to the Supreme Soviet of Uzbek SSR from 1985 until 1990.
-He is also interested in photography and painting and his works, predominantly about space, are owned by museums and private collectors.
+Also, he has taken up photography and painting, and his works, predominantly of space thematics, are owned by museums and private collectors.

-Vladimir Dzhanibekov attempted to circumnavigate the globe by balloon.
-He partnered with Larry Newman who envisioned flying a NASA designed sky anchor balloon.
+Starting 1990, Dzhanibekov unsuccessfully attempted to circumnavigate the globe by balloon.
+He partnered with Larry Newman who envisioned flying a NASA-designed sky anchor balloon.
 This unique hourglass shaped design used a zero pressure helium balloon for buoyancy and a superpressure balloon for variable ballast.
-Manufactured by Raven Industries the double balloon system together measured 354 ft tall.
-From Tillamook, Oregon on 8 September 1990, a proof of concept flight was made by Dzhanibekov, Newman, Tim Lachenmeier, and Don Moses.
-Moses replaced Richard Branson who was unable to make a weather window departure time.
-Flying 31 hours thru two nights and landing at Omak, Washington proved the sky anchor balloon worked as manufactured.
+Manufactured by Raven Industries, the double balloon system together measured 354 ft tall.
+A proof of concept flight, launched from Tillamook, Oregon on 8 September 1990, was crewed by Dzhanibekov, Newman, Tim Lachenmeier, and Don Moses.
+Moses replaced Richard Branson, who was unable to make it by the weather window departure time.
+The flight lasted for continuous 31 hours, spanning two nights, before landing at Omak, Washington, and confirmed the sky anchor balloon nominal performance.
 Dzhanibekov, Larry Newman, and Don Moses piloted the Earthwinds Hilton balloon which was primarily sponsored by Barron Hilton.
 In 1992 an attempt from Akron, Ohio did not launch due to strong winds.
 The next attempt was a planned pre-dawn launch but was delayed for several hours by difficulties inflating both balloons.
 Launching later than desired, on 13 January 1993 the Earthwinds liftoff from Reno Stead Airport flew for 30 minutes before crashing.
-After liftoff the Earthwinds balloon could not penetrate a strong inversion layer and tore the ballast balloon on a mountain peak.
+The balloon could not penetrate a strong inversion layer and tore the ballast balloon on a mountain peak.
 The three crewmen survived the crash without injuries.
 An additional flight on 31 December 1994 reached 29000 ft when the ballast balloon failed.
-These sky anchor balloon failures influenced other circumnavigation attempts to use a Roziere balloon system.
+These sky anchor balloon failures prompted other circumnavigation attempts to switch to the Roziere balloon system instead.

 The minor planet 3170 Dzhanibekov, discovered by Soviet astronomer Nikolai Stepanovich Chernykh in 1979, is named after him.